John Stanley-7 June 1355

-Piers sat on the out reaching bough of a gnarled tree, overhanging the river, watching John unsaddle and groom Helios.
+Piers sat on the bough of a gnarled tree, overhanging the river, watching John unsaddle and groom Helios.

 ‘Helios and Selene?’

 ‘She wants me to be able to run with her during the hunt.’

 ‘Helios and Selene were Egyptian Gods.
 The names were given to two of Mark Anthony’s children by Cleopatra.
 They were also twins.’

 ‘So that probably explains the names of the horses.’

 ‘Quite, but Cleopatra chose the names with a purpose.’

 ‘Romans and Greeks both thought the horse symbolised power.
 Helios is a twin of Selene so there is also a reference to Castor and Pollux, the Dioscuri or as they were known in Rome, Gemini.
 The Dioscuri were gods of horsemanship but remarkably they were originally mortals who gained immortality by becoming gods.’

 ‘Ximene has therefore shared with you at least symbolically, her power and a chance of immortality.’

 John frowned and then his eyes widened.
 ‘You have just made that up.’